quillan86/ai-workflow-capstone/README.md

-To **ready your model for deployment** you will be required to prepare you model in a way that the Flask API can both train and predict.
+To **ready your model for deployment** you will be required to prepare you model in a way that the Flask API can both train and predict_date.
 There are some differences when you compare this model to most of those we have discussed throughout this specialization.
 When it comes to training one solution is that the model train script simply uses all files in a given directory.
 This way you could set your model up to be re-trained at regular intervals with little overhead.